 When do systems of equations have unique solutions?
-Consider the system of linear equations $\mathcal{LS}(C, \mathbf{f})$ and the linear transformation $S(\mathbf{x}) = C\mathbf{x}$.
+Consider the system of linear equations $\mathcal{LS}(C, \mathbf{f})$ and the linear transformation $S(\mathbf{x}) = C\mathbf{x}$ .
 If S has a trivial kernel, then pre-images will either be empty or be finite sets with single elements.
 Correspondingly, the coefficient matrix C will have a trivial null space and solution sets will either be empty (inconsistent) or contain a single solution (unique solution).
 Should the matrix be square and have a trivial null space then we recognize the matrix as being nonsingular.
 A square matrix means that the corresponding linear transformation, T, has equal-sized domain and codomain.
-With a nullity of zero, T is injective, and also Theorem RPNDD tells us that rank of T is equal to the dimension of the domain, which in turn is equal to the dimension of the codomain.
-In other words, T is surjective.
-Injective and surjective, and Theorem ILTIS tells us that T is invertible.
-Just as we can use the inverse of the coefficient matrix to find the unique solution of any linear system with a nonsingular coefficient matrix (Theorem SNCM), we can use the inverse of the linear transformation to construct the unique element of any pre-image (proof of Theorem ILTIS).
+With a nullity of zero, T is injective, and also Theorem RPNDD tells us that rank of T is equal to the dimension of the domain, which in turn is equal to the dimension of the coefficient matrix to find the unique solution of any linear system with a nonsingular coefficient matrix to find the unique solution of any linear system with a nonsingular coefficient matrix (Theorem SNCM), we can use the inverse of the linear transformation to construct the unique element of any pre-image (proof of Theorem ILTIS).